Close Menu

 Temperature Control

 The markings on the control knob indicate the “MIN, MAX, and OFF” for the different temperature levels.
-“MAX.” lowers the internal temperature of the refrigerator; “MIN.” increases the internal temperature of the refrigerator; Recommended gear: “Mid-range”
+“MAX.” lowers the internal temperature of the refrigerator; “MIN.” increases the internal temperature of the refrigerator; Recommended gear: “Mid-range.”

 Cleaning

-• Check the door gasket regularly to make sure there is no debris.
-Clean the door gasket with a soft cloth dampened with soapy water or diluted detergent.
+• Clean the door gasket with a soft cloth dampened with soapy water or diluted detergent.

 • Clean the interior of the refrigerator regularly to avoid odor.